ietf-wg-cellar/matroska-specification/streaming.md

 ## Livestreaming

-Livestreaming is the equivalent of television broadcasting on the internet.
+Livestreaming is the equivalent of television broadcasting on the Internet.
 There are 2 families of servers for livestreaming: RTP/RTSP and HTTP.
 Matroska is not meant to be used over RTP.
 RTP already has timing and channel mechanisms that would be wasted if doubled in Matroska.
 Additionally, having the same information at the RTP and Matroska level would